 You must renew your PTIN annually, from mid-October through December 31.
 You do this by accessing your IRS.gov account, completing the online renewal form, and paying the $19.75 renewal fee.2

 If you’re ready to become an Enrolled Agent, Becker can help you achieve your goals with our new EA Exam Review!
-Like our CPA Exam Review course, our EA Exam Review includes the resources, materials, and support you need to pass the exam and earn your designation.
+Like our CPA Exam Review course, our EA Exam Review includes everything you need to get Exam Day ReadySM.
+Try it FREE for 14 days and see how we help you meet your career goals.